Comprehensive Sex Education (CSE)

 What is it?

-Comprehensive Sexuality Education, sometimes called Comprehensive Education on Human Sexuality, has entered classrooms all over the world.
-A modern form of sex- education, it has no age limit, starting from pre-school and accompanying children all the way through high school and into adulthood.
+Comprehensive Sexuality Education, or Comprehensive Education on Human Sexuality, is currently being taught in classrooms all over the world.
+A modernized form of sex-education, this program has no age limit, and may begin in pre-school and continue all the way through high school.

-Comprehensive Sexuality Education usually implies an approach to human sexuality far from what the majority of parents deem fit for their children.
-Curricula professing to represent a CSE approach are replete with controversial topics, including teaching very young children about sexual pleasure, sexual orientation, gender identity, and access to and use of contraceptives, abortion, and other drugs and medical procedures that carry their own health risks.
+The learning materials associated with Comprehensive Sexuality Education are quite often age-inappropriate and go far beyond what most parents would consider suitable for their child.
+CSE curricula contain controversial topics, including teaching very young children about sexual pleasure, sexual orientation, gender identity, and access to and use of contraceptives, abortion and other drugs and medical procedures that carry significant health risks.

-Topics commonly found in most K-12 Comprehensive Sexuality Education programs:
+Topics commonly found in most K-12 Comprehensive Sexuality Education programs include:

-- 3rd graders discuss they may not be the gender they were born and that can change their gender.
+• 3rd graders discuss how they may not be in the correct body and they can change their gender

 Where did it come from?

-Another adult is then shown asking a toddler: “Do you ever play with your d*ick?
+Another adult woman is also shown asking a toddler, “Do you ever play with your d*ck?
 Do you ever play with your willy?
-Yes, and how does that feel?”
-Before asking whether the boy plays with his genitals at school.
+Yes, and how does that feel?” before following up by asking whether the boy plays with his genitals at school.

-CSE aims to “equip children and young people with knowledge, skills, attitudes and values that will empower them to… develop respectful and sexual relationships,” states a report from the United Nations Educational, Scientific and Cultural Organization.
+A report from the United Nations Educational, Scientific and Cultural Organization (UNESCO) states that CSE aims to “...equip children and young people with knowledge, skills, attitudes and values that will empower them to… develop respectful and sexual relationships."

 How can you spot it?